GamesCreed

 The new biopic Napoleon, starring Joaquin Phoenix falls short of having any substance.

 One of the most highly anticipated biopics of the year is Napoleon (2023).
-We always see these kinds of movies this time of the year do a killing at the box office and award season.
+We always see these kinds of movies this time of the year, do a killing at the box office, and in award season.
 Joaquin Phoenix is one of my favorite working actors and a lot of others’ favorites as well.
 So it took a lot out of me not to like Napoleon.

 Even Director Ridley Scott has made plenty of great films in the past and has been working for what seems like forever—making Blade Runner in the 80s, Alien in the 70s, and Gladiator in the 2000s.
-He has his fair share of great movies on his belt, but he also has some stinkers as of late such as the House of Gucci movie that was a flop.
+He has his fair share of great movies on his belt, but he also has some stinkers as of late, such as the House of Gucci movie, which was a flop.

-It seems that his down streak will continue with Napoleon (2023) a film that performed decent at the box office but did not do good with critics.
+It seems that his down streak will continue with Napoleon (2023), a film that performed decently at the box office but did not do good with critics.
 It is currently sitting at 58% on Rotten Tomatoes.
-Overall to me, the film feels very eventful.
-Things happen and each scene doesn’t feel like it’s working towards something larger.
+Overall, to me, the film feels very eventful.
+Things happen, and each scene doesn’t feel like it’s working towards something larger.

 Joaquin Phoenix in Napoleon.